Puara/MPU/building_instructions_os.md

 EOF
 ```

+- If you want to enable the client ajsnapshot to run on boot: `sudo systemctl enable ajsnapshot.service`

+### Make all systemd services available

 ```bash
 sudo systemctl daemon-reload
 ```

-- If you want to enable the client ajsnapshot to run on boot: `sudo systemctl enable ajsnapshot.service`

 ### Mapping using jack in CLI